TideDancer/interspeech21_emotion/README.md

 ```bash
 bash prediction.sh output/tmp
 ```
-This will generate a classification result, in output/predictions/tmp.
+This will generate a classification result, for the 01F_test split, in output/predictions/tmp.
 Details can be found in the script.
+NOTE: If you want to use your own inference data (prepared in a csv file), please modify the load_dataset() part in run_emotion.py.

 ## Reproduce using checkpoints
 To reproduce the paper's results using the cheeckpoints: